Saaappi/HelpMePlay/README.md

 - **Adventure Maps** - Automates accepting quests from "adventure maps".
 These are found in Oribos, Boralus Harbor, Dazar'alor, and more!
 - **Complete Quests** - Automatically complete any quest.
 - **Purchase Quest Items** - Automatically purchase quest items from vendors.
+- **Equip Quest Rewards** - When you choose Item Level as your quest reward option, the addon can automatically equip these rewards once selected.
 - **Threads of Fate** - Allow HelpMePlay to select Threads of Fate or Story Mode on your behalf for leveling in *Shadowlands*.

+### Expansion Intros
 - **The Maw** - Toggle to opt in or out of playing through The Maw.

 ### Dropdowns